Vermaaaaaa/Vermaaaaaa/README.md

 # 💫 About Me:
-Hello there! 👋 I'm [Your Name], and I'm passionate about low-level software and hardware development.
+Hello there! 👋 I'm Rahul Verma, and I'm passionate about low-level software and hardware development.
 Currently, I'm diving deep into the fascinating world of the Chip 8 virtual machine, exploring both software and hardware aspects.

 ## What I'm Working On